kbroman/ProgrammingNotes/linux_setup_again.md

 11. Install LaTeX (texlive)

     - I just did plain `sudo apt install texlive-full`
+    - It hung up part-way through; got it to continue by pressing return multiple times

 12. Install DropBox via Pop_Shop, but there are two choices and you want the one that says "Sync your files..." rather than "Access